Eurovision Song Contest 1957 Rankings

 Dutch

 A pretty good songs that can be called the first “gimmicky” performance - in this case, it’s about the whistling.
-Now, gimmicky doesn’t mean bad - this song is enchanced by it.
-The singer has a nice voice, but the orchestration is nothing outstanding.
+Now, gimmicky doesn’t mean bad - I love this song.
+It’s fun, captivating and whimsical in all the right ways.

 Luxembourg - Amours mortes